 Last night my wrists needed a break from knitting, so I decided to use the Ghiradelli chocolate I've been hoarding since February to make truffles.
 I intended to make these for Valentine's Day, but as I was single this year and suffering from from a wicked wisdom tooth infection that week, I wasn't feeling especially motivated to cook, bake, or eat much of anything.
 Now my mouth is healed and in need of chocolate, and it seemed like the perfect time to get cookin'

-Joy of Baking article where I learned that truffles were intended to look like actual truffle mushrooms in the dirt.
+I haven't made truffles in about 3 years, and I can't recall where I found my last recipe, so a little googling led me to a Joy of Baking article where I learned that truffles were intended to look like actual truffle mushrooms in the dirt.
 That's not especially appetizing, but it made me feel better about the organic, non-uniform shape of my truffles.
 Even when I use a melon baller to shape them they come out looking slightly misshapen.

 This time I made three different flavors, almond, mint, and raspberry.
 Yum!